Getting a part-time job at university - what's it really like?

 How easy or difficult was it to find a part-time job?

 Finding a part-time job was relatively easy.
-There are many part-time retail jobs available in the city centre which you can find by searching on job sites like Indeed and LinkedIn.
+There are many part-time retail jobs available in the city centre which you can find by searching on job sites like Indeed and LinkedIn, or going direct to the Bullring or other companies websites.

 To apply for this role, all I needed to do was submit a CV and Cover Letter showcasing my interest in the role, skills, qualifications, and previous experience.
 I knew I could get support with my CV and Cover Letter from the Careers+ team at BCU if I needed it to help me secure the role.